Hasan ibn Ali: Abdication

-Representation in Islam
+Muslim view

 Hasan is a member of the ahl al-bayt (Muhammad's family) and belongs also to the ahl al-kisa, namely, Muhammad, Ali, Fatima, and their two sons.
 While all Muslims revere the ahl al-bayt, it is the Shia who hold them in the highest esteem, regarding them as the rightful leaders of the Muslim community.

 Quran

-Verse of Mubahala: After his unsuccessful debate with the Najranite Christians in 10/631-2, Muhammad is said to have received verse 3:61, which readsMadelung argues that 'our sons' in verse 3:61 must refer to Muhammad's grandsons, namely, Hasan and Husayn.
+Verse of Mubahala: After his unsuccessful debate with the Najranite Christians in 10/631–632, Muhammad is said to have received verse 3:61, which reads:

+Madelung argues that "our sons" in verse 3:61 must refer to Muhammad's grandsons, namely Hasan and Husayn.
 Later at the mubahala, Muhammad gathered Ali, Fatima, Hasan, and Husayn under his cloak and addressed them as his ahl al-bayt, according to some Shia and Sunni sources, including the canonical Sahih Muslim and Sahih al-Tirmidhi.
 The five are thus known also as the ahl al-kisa (lit. 'people of the cloak').
 Madelung writes that their inclusion by Muhammad in this significant ritual must have raised the religious rank of his family.
 A similar view is voiced by Lalani.